AURICLEworksROBOTICS/ROUGH-STARTUP-NOTES/README.md

 all notes are just raw you can analyse them & work on it :)

+CLICK HERE TO SEE OUR ARCHIVE LIBRARY : https://sites.google.com/view/auriclearchivelibrary/home

 NOTES :

 BEFORE MAKING A ROBOT, PLAN IT'S CIRCUITS & PREPARE A CAD MODEL & MAKE THAT ROBOT :-)